dscig/COVID19_tweetsTopic/README.md

 ```

 #### 2. Decide Topical Phases
-For spliting topical phases, plese refer to the below code snippet:
+For splitting topical phases, plese refer to the below code snippet:
 - "./code/code_split_phases.pdf"

 For deciding the phases, plese refer to the below code snippet: